 10.2700 Cells shall be aseptically collected in a sterile, labeled container with a port that can be entered aseptically.

-10.3000 HPC(CB) Collection and Processing

-10.3100 Testing, collection and processing of the HPC(CB) units shall be consistent with AABB Standards and/or NetCord-FACT Standards (See Resources).

-10.3200 HPC(CB) units shall be stored with at least two integrally attached cryopreserved product samples available for additional testing.

-10.4000 HPC(M) or HPC(A) Processing
+10.3000 HPC(M) or HPC(A) Processing

-10.4100 Collection center and/or apheresis centers shall not add anything, process or cryopreserve product except as requested by the transplant center and approved by the NMDP.
+10.3100 Collection center and/or apheresis centers shall not add anything, process or cryopreserve product except as requested by the transplant center and approved by the NMDP.